openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/cerebellumFissure
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Cerebellum fissure' is a subarachnoid fissure.
-It is part of the cerebellum.
+   :definition: Is a subarachnoid fissure.
+Is part of the cerebellum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003980) ('is_a' and 'relationship')]
    :description: One of a set of deep furrows which divide the lobules of the cerebellum.
-Examples:  postcentral, primary and secondary furrows.
+Examples: postcentral, primary and secondary furrows. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003980)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0728095
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0003980#cerebellum-fissure
    :name: cerebellum fissure